Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: NNLO Corrections

 \section{NNLO Corrections}

-The determination of the NNLO corrections to the effective bottom- and strange-Yukawa couplings requires the calculation of the leading NNLO corrections to the bottom and strange self-energies.
-The NNLO results of the bottom-Yukawa couplings have been obtained in Refs.~\cite{deltabnnlo,deltabnnlo2}.
+The NNLO analysis of the effective bottom- and strange-Yukawa couplings necessitates the calculation of the leading NNLO corrections to the bottom and strange self-energies.
+The NNLO expressions of the bottom-Yukawa couplings have been obtained in Refs.~\cite{deltabnnlo,deltabnnlo2}.
 We will extend these results to the non-$\tgb$-enhanced $A_b$ terms and to the strange Yukawa couplings.
+In this work we will neglect intergenerational mixing so that issues related to the flavour sector \cite{mfv} can be disregarded.